mulesoft/data-weave-tutorial/src/main/docs/6 - Functions/description.md

 # 6 - Functions

 Functions are one of DataWeave’s most important tools.
 They allow us to conveniently reuse functionality and create functionality on the fly when reuse isn’t necessary.
-In this section we will cover this topics around functions:
+In this section we will cover these topics around functions:

 * Named functions
 * Lambdas